Ralph Katz

 Current Resume: http://ralphkatz.pbworks.com/f/Ralph%20Katz.pdf

-- Certified Enterprise Integrator, Society of Manufacturing Engineers
+- Certified Enterprise Integrator, Society of Manufacturing Engineers, lifetime certification

 I wrote my first computer program in 1969.
 In Fortran IV, it calculated and printed all the paired primes from 1 to 100.
-Oak Park High School sent the coding sheets to Wayne State University, where they were keypunched and processed.
-The program ran correctly on the first try.
+Oak Park (Michigan) High School sent the coding sheets to Wayne State University, where they were keypunched and processed.
+My first program ran correctly on the first try.

-Since 1991, I have been a contract employee at Chrysler Corp/DaimlerChrysler/Chrysler LLC, as a Programmer Analyst until 1997, and since then as a Network Analyst in a metal stamping plant.
-The three of us support our copper, fiber and wireless network.
-We keep tabs on hundreds of applications, and about a thousand users.
+From 1991 until 2018 I was a contract employee at Chrysler Corp/DaimlerChrysler/Chrysler LLC/Stellantis, starting as a Programmer Analyst until 1997, and afterwards as a Network Analyst in a metal stamping plant.
+A small group supported copper, fiber and wireless networks, kept tabs on hundreds of applications, and several thousand users.
 Good thing that there are still good, domestic support people to back us up.
-In addition, I am the shop-floor connectivity go-to guy: DataHighway Plus (DH+ - similar to midi), ControlNet/DeviceNet, RS422/485, TCP/IP, RoboNet, etc.
+I was shop-floor connectivity go-to guy: DataHighway Plus (DH+ - similar to midi), ControlNet/DeviceNet, RS422/485, TCP/IP, RoboNet, etc.

 Favorite links: http://ralphkatz.pbworks.com/ISLinks